hydephp/develop/docs/getting-started/quickstart.md

 ### Managing assets

-Hyde comes bundled with a precompiled and minified `app.css` containing all the Tailwind you need for the default views meaning that you don't even need to use NPM.
+Hyde comes bundled with a precompiled and minified `app.css` file, containing all the Tailwind you need for the default views meaning that you don't even need to use NPM.
 However, Hyde is already configured to use Laravel Mix to compile your assets if you feel like there's a need to.
 See more on the [Managing Assets](managing-assets) page.

 ### Deploying your site